 Some cleaning tips recommend you clean your refrigerator with vinegar and/or lemon juice, but these solutions lack the surfactants needed to help penetrate and loosen sticky spills and gunky spots.
 Bleach should never be used inside your fridge, as lingering chemical residue could come into contact with your food.

-Simple Green All-Purpose Cleaner's non-toxic formula powers out grime, cuts through grease and oils, and removes difficult stains without bleach or harsh chemicals.
+Simple Green All-Purpose Cleaner's formula powers out grime, cuts through grease and oils, and removes difficult stains without bleach.
 The scented formula will deodorize old food smells in your fridge, but won't leave behind fragrance that could be absorbed by your food.

 Wipe up spills and remove stains as soon as you notice them to maintain cleanliness, and deep clean every 3 to 6 months to keep your refrigerator working, looking and smelling its best.

 Directions for Cleaning the Inside of a Refrigerator:

 - Empty the fridge.
 It's a good idea to clean the inside of your refrigerator before you do your weekly grocery shopping so there is the least amount of food in your fridge as possible.
 Throw out any expired items, and wipe off any containers that are prone to leakage or stickiness.
 Store any perishable items in a cooler with ice while you clean.

 - Remove shelves and drawers.
 If possible, slide shelves and drawers out.
 You'll want these to sit and drop to room temperature before cleaning them, especially if they're plastic or glass.
 You'll be rinsing them with warm water in your sink, and immersing cold items in warm or hot water can lead to cracking.

 - Mix your Simple Green solution.
 Mix 3 ounces of Simple Green All-Purpose Cleaner with 4 cups of cold water in an empty spray bottle.
 Using cold water will help your fridge reach optimum temperature quicker after you've finished cleaning.